 In our strength training, not only do we believe in keeping the muscles on your arms, legs, torso working well, but we also believe in increasing your cardiovascular strength, and making sure that your tendons and ligaments are strong to help with your mobility.

 To be younger than last year, you need to let your body rest.
-The better you sleep, the more your body can regenerate itself, build muscles, and positively affect your memory, judgement, and mood.
+The better you sleep, the more your body can regenerate itself, build muscles, and positively affect your memory, judgment, and mood.

 We all need some play in our lives.
 Some kind of hobby, side project, or interest that we pursue for hours and hours, making us lose track of time.
-Something that makes us feel engaged, challenged, and brings us joy.
+Something that makes us feel engaged, challenged and brings us joy.
 This reduces stress and can impact our mental health.